DM865/dm865.github.io/_posts/2020-05-16-examGuidelines.md

 * Using your smartphone

 ** Using the app **Zoom** installed in your Smartphone.
-Log in the zoom room of the conference, Use the camera of the smartphone to cast the handwriting.
-In comparison to the previous option it seems to consume less battery (the phone can in case be put in stand by) but it does not offer possibility to zoom in and pan as the option above.
+Log in the zoom room of the conference, use the camera of the smartphone to cast the handwriting.
+Make sure the battery of the mobile phone is fully charged before the exam.

 ** Using the app: **IP Webcam** installed in your Smartphone.
 Start the App and press "Start server" (the last option in the main